 As I have gotten older, competing in high-level competitive sport has taught me much about myself and who I am.
-I've learnt first hand that many of the cliches are true, that its important to learn from every experince and that the little habits and routines add up to a larger goal!
-And with this I've learnt that I'm committed to my dreams and committed to pushing myself to compete and win against the best in the world.
+I've learnt firsthand that many of the cliches are true, that it's important to learn from every experience and that the little habits and routines add up to a larger goal!
+And with this, I've learnt that I'm committed to my dreams and committed to pushing myself to compete and win against the best in the world.

 Through sailing I've been able to compete in events throughout Ontario, Canada, North America and the World.
-I've competed in 8 different World Championships, 2 World cups events and have been Canadian Youth National Champion and Junior North American Champion.
-I have just finished my 4th year of studies at the University of Southampton studying for a Masters in Mechanical Engineering with Biomedical.
-Having finished the undergrad portion and with one year left to get a masters, I have decided to pause my studies and go full time for the 2024 Olympics.
+I've competed in 8 different World Championships, and multiple world cups, becoming Canadian Youth, Senior and Open National Champion as well as Junior North American Champion.
+I have finished my 4 years studying at the University of Southampton for a Masters in Mechanical Engineering with Biomedical and have put university on hold to go full time for the 2024 Olympics.

 The Year Ahead

-I am currently focused on training for a very busy competition schedule in 2023.
+I am currently focused on training for 2024 season, where Olympic spots will be decided.
 Over the training period, the goal is to focus on smaller process goals and fitness goals with the hope of seeing it all add up at the end of the summer.
 Off the water, the goal is to use the gym to get stronger and the bike to improve my cardio.
 Below are some of the typical costs incured during a year of training

 Basic Weekly Training costs - $200 (Covers nutrition for a week)